imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 .. image:: img/LegendWeight.gif

 Due to the way the legend sharpening works, you may also wish to offset the weight to bolden the legend.

+Sub
+^^^^
+This is the color of the sublegends.

+SubMask
+^^^^
+This is the socket that you can plug in your sublegend files.

+Sharpen Sub
+^^^^
+Like Sharpen Legend, this does the same for sublegends.

+Sub Weight
+^^^^
+Same as Legend Weight but for sublegends.

+Front
+^^^^
+This is the color for the front legends.

+Front Mask
+^^^^
+This is the socket for the front legend mask.

+Shapen Front
+^^^^
+Same as Sharpen Legend but for front legends.

+Front Weight
+^^^^
+This is the same as Legend Weight but for front legends.

+Roughness
+^^^^
+This is the overall roughness or glossiness for the keycap material.

+Bump Scale
+^^^^
+This is the scale or grain of the bump noise.
+Think of it the same as grit for sandpaper in that a larger number represents a higher density.

+Top Bump
+^^^^
+This is the intensity of the bump at the top of the keycap.

+Side Bump
+^^^^
+This is the intensity of the bump at the back, front and sides of the keycap.

+Legend Seam
+^^^^
+Some doubleshot processes result in a more pronounced seam between the legend and the keycap.

 Masks
 ----